 - the spread of infection to other areas of the body and possibly the bloodstream

-- the development of bacterial skin infection (cellulitis)
+- the development of a bacterial skin infection called cellulitis

 Published By: Healthline Networks, Inc.